 In other words, you can sell better once you know why your customers are buying from you in the first place.

-Special discounts for loyal accounts.
+Special discounts for loyal accounts

 Track your cash flow situation regularly

 A monthly assessment of your cash flow can help you keep track of whether you’re generating the type of funds your business needs to sustain itself.
-This can also further make you get better at projecting future cash flows and ways to take care of outstanding bills.
+This can also make you better at projecting future cash flows and ways to take care of outstanding bills.

 - Assess how much cash your business has in hand at the moment.
 Next, estimate how much money will be coming into the business from customers, outstanding receivable accounts such as service charges, partial collections of defaulting debts, and other sources.
 You need to have a rough estimate of when this cash inflow will be arriving as well.